-Memory management of Packet objects is entirely automatic and extremely efficient: memory for the application-level payload can be modelized by a virtual buffer of zero-filled bytes for which memory is never allocated unless explicitly requested by the user or unless the packet is fragmented.
+Memory management of Packet objects is entirely automatic and extremely efficient: memory for the application-level payload can be modelized by a virtual buffer of zero-filled bytes for which memory is never allocated unless explicitly requested by the user or unless the packet is fragmented or serialized out to a real network device.
 Furthermore, copying, adding, and, removing headers or trailers to a packet has been optimized to be virtually free through a technique known as Copy On Write.